Five years ago.

 "Art, with an emphasis in photography."

-"Well, that is great and all, but I certainly do not like the humidity," Krysta said.
+"This is great and all, but I do not like the humidity," Krysta said.
 "I am already sweating.
 Can we go inside?"

 "You could, ya' know, remove a layer," Sydney said.
-Krysta frowned at the suggestion and folded her arms underneath her sizable, yet fully covered breasts.
+Krysta frowned and folded her arms underneath her fully-covered yet glaringly evident bust.

 "You'll get used to it," Julie said.
-"There's an awesome swimming quarry not too far from here, some excellent restaurants, and even some swank bars along the main drag on Empire Street.
+"There's an awesome swimming quarry not too far from here.
+There's excellent restaurants, and even some swank bars along the main drag on Empire Street.
 We'll have plenty to do this weekend."

 "Funny," Sydney said, lifting her sunglasses and looking around.
 "I'd never even heard of Northshore.
 I can't imagine much goes on here."